I never thought I’d be questioning the institutional form of schooling.

 Is there a homeschool manual out there???

 I questioned myself if I could really do it.
-If I was good enough, you know?
+If I was good enough.

-And I couldn’t help but wonder if my kids would BENEFIT from being homeschooled or if I was just sitting on a cloud of illusion and setting us all on a path to FAILURE.
+I couldn’t help but wonder if my kids would really BENEFIT from being homeschooled or if I was just sitting on a cloud of ILLUSION and setting us all on a path to FAILURE.

 How would I actually teach my children?
 Me?
 It’s not like I’m a teacher!?
 What if I mess up?
 I’m certainly not perfect?!?